AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-organize-assets-view.md

 ---
 title: Manage your digital assets
-description: Move, delete, copy, rename, update, and version your assets in [!DNL Assets Essentials].
+description: Move, delete, copy, rename, update, and version your assets in [!DNL Assets view].
 role: User,Leader
 contentOwner: AG
 exl-id: b01e98b9-0cc2-47c5-9f5b-79b8e6bef39f
 ---
 # Manage assets {#manage-assets}

-You can do various digital asset management (DAM) tasks easily using the user-friendly interface of [!DNL Assets Essentials].
+You can do various digital asset management (DAM) tasks easily using the user-friendly interface of [!DNL Assets view].
 After you've added the assets, you can search, download, move, copy, rename, delete, update, and edit your assets.

-Use [!DNL Assets Essentials] to accomplish the following asset management tasks.
+Use [!DNL Assets view] to accomplish the following asset management tasks.
 When you select an asset, the following options display in the toolbar at the top.

 ![Toolbar options when you select an asset](assets/toolbar-image-selected.png)